 • What type of kerbs do Tobermore manufacture?

-We manufacture two types of large kerbs.
-Fusion and Textured.
-We also manufacture a range of small element kerbs.
-Kerbstones, Kerb Large, Kerb small, Tegula Kerb Large and Fusion Edge.
+We manufacture two types of large kerbs: Fusion kerbs and Textured kerbs.
+These larger format kerbs are complemented by our range of small element kerbs: Kerbstones, Kerb Large, Kerb Small, Tegula Kerb Large and Fusion Edge.

 • Why are kerbs required?